abenevaut/docker-msys2/README.md

 ## Licensing
 * The **Dockerfile** has been released into the **public domain** (the Unlicense)
 * The Docker image usages are subjected to the **[Microsoft EULA](https://docs.microsoft.com/en-us/virtualization/windowscontainers/images-eula)**
+* The Dockerfile itself is released into the Public domain (the Unlicense)